 Activity Types and Work Breakdown Structure

-The WBS (Work Breakdown Structure) represents work packages which are arranged in a hierarchical way.
+The Work Breakdown Structure (WBS) represents work packages which are arranged in a hierarchical way.
 Activities that need to be scheduled are grouped under specific WBS levels.
 In other words, activities are contained in the lower level of WBS.
 These activities are categorized as Discrete Efforts, Level of Efforts and Apportioned Efforts depending on their nature and roles within a project schedule.

 Let’s analyze each activity type in detail.

 The PMBOK Guide defines this concept as an activity that can be planned and measured and that yields a specific output.

-Earned Value of this activitiy can be calculated by using it’s own planned quantitiy.
+Earned Value of this activity can be calculated by using its own planned quantity.

 Discrete Effort Example

 In a construction project, a roof covering activity can be an example of a discrete effort.
 Roof covering is expected to be completed 20 days.
 In 15 working days, 75% of the covering is expected to be completed.